furquanh/React-Course/React_introduction/Excercise/goals/README.md

 # Excercise Information

-In the previous exercise we build a GoalList UI where each component the three goals was create seprately.
-In this excercise, we have one component `GoalItem` component that we configure via `props` to render dynamic content.
-This was we have only one component and three different goals rendered:
+In this excercise we make use of components to render a list like this:

 ```html
 These are my goals for the new year